 Internal call center compliance regulations may include:

-- Ensures brand-specific messaging and tone consistency
+- Brand-specific messaging and tone consistency

-- Defines escalation procedures tailored to the organization
+- Escalation procedures tailored to the organization

 Consequences of Non-Compliance in a Call Center